eclipsesource/pdf-maker/README.md

 ### Rows

-A row layout can be used to group multiple rows into a single block, e.g. to apply common attributes or to enclose rows in a surrounding columns layout.
+A row layout can be used to group multiple rows into a single block, e.g. to apply common properties or to enclose rows in a surrounding columns layout.

 ```js